nathan-cool/Tracker/README.md

 As a user, I want to view a summary of my expenses, so I can understand my financial habits.
 As a user, I want to set a budget, so I can manage my spending against my financial goals.

+## Features
+- Add new expenses.
+- View a summary of expenses.
+- Set and view budgets.

 # Strategic Opportunities Roadmap

-MVP Launch: Basic CLI for adding expenses and viewing summaries.
-Budget Management: Implement budget setting and tracking.
+- Budget Management: Implement budget setting and tracking.
-Data Analysis Features: Introduce expense categorization and monthly spending trends.
+- Data Analysis Features: Introduce expense categorization and monthly spending trends.
-Mobile App Development: Expand accessibility with a smartphone application.
+- Mobile App Development: Expand accessibility with a smartphone application.

 # Libraries and Modules